Benefits data

 Page 8: Unemployment recipiency rate

-The unemployment insurance recipiency rate is the number of individuals receiving unemployment compensation divided by the total number people who are unemployed.
-This data comes from the monthly, seasonally-adjusted, local-area unemployment statistics gathered in the federal Bureau of Labor Statistics survey.
+The unemployment benefits recipiency rate is the number of individuals receiving unemployment compensation divided by the total number people who are unemployed.
+This data comes from the monthly, seasonally-adjusted, local-area unemployment statistics federal Bureau of Labor Statistics survey gathers.

 Unemployment compensation includes state unemployment compensation, unemployment compensation for federal employees and unemployment compensation for ex-service members.
-The recipiency rate does not include claimants receiving federally-funded benefits in our calculation of total benefit recipients.
+The recipiency rate does not include claimants who are receiving federally funded benefits.

 Page 9: Overpayments established by benefits entitlement

-Overpayments are established when ESD determines that a claimant received benefits when they should not have, either because they were ineligible or paid an incorrect weekly benefit amount.
+An overpayment someone received when they were not entitled to it.
+This is because they either were not eligible or we paid them an incorrect weekly benefit amount.

 Page 10: Overpayment waiver requests and outcomes

-Overpayments may be waived if all three of the following conditions are met:
+We may waive overpayments if a claimant meets all three of the following conditions:

 • The claimant was not at fault for creating the overpayment.